alvarolopez/alvarolopez.github.com/content/pages/about.md

     - [VOMS authentication plugin](https://github.com/IFCA/voms-auth-system-openstack)
       for novaclient.
     - [Cloud BDII provider](https://github.com/EGI-FCTF/cloud-bdii-provider).
-- I am an ATC (Active Technical Contributor) for [OpenStack](https://openstack.org), although not as much as I'd like.
+- I am/was (depending on when you read it) an ATC (Active Technical Contributor) for [OpenStack](https://openstack.org), although not as much as I'd like.
 I have been a contributor for other OpenStack projects as well.
 - I helped to maintain the [OCCI](https://occi-wg.org) interface for OpenStack.